Albert0i/prisma-planetscale/ORM.md

 ```
 > Push the state from Prisma schema to the database during *prototyping*

-To synchronize database tables with existing models.
+To synchronize database tables with models.
 ```
 npx prisma migrate dev
 ```
-> Create a migration from changes in Prisma schema, apply it to the database trigger generators (e.g. Prisma Client)
+> Create a *migration* from changes in Prisma schema, apply it to the database trigger generators (e.g. Prisma Client)

 ### III.
 The Cost
+> "ORMs are nerds, only generate stupid, inefficient and dubious SQL statements that potentially harmful and thus ruin my project.
+Besides, if the ORM vendor closes down, my project would quickly becomes an unattended orphan."

+> "ORMs are incredulous, I want to keep track of every *single* line of SQL statements under the hook."

 ### IV.
 Summary